Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - 5

    * - Institution_Name
-     - For subscription-based services, the name of the institution to which the usage is attributed.
-For OA publishers and repositories, where it is not possible to identify usage by individual institutions, the usage should be attributed to “The World”.
+     - The name of the organization to which the usage is attributed.

+       This can be a higher education institution, or for example a country for a country-wide contract, or a publisher if an aggregator or discovery service wants to report usage of a publisher’s content to the publisher.

+       For reports including usage of open content that cannot be attributed to an institution, the Institution_Name should be “The World”.
+Note that such a report would include all global usage, whether attributed to institutions or not, but it could be filtered and broken down as usual, including by using Attributed and other extensions (see :numref:`reserved-elements`).
      - Mt.
 Laurel University

    * - Institution_ID